PhotoboothProject/photobooth/docs/faq/index.md

 -   Admin panel config "Preview mode": `from device cam`

 Currently there's an issue on PiOS bullseye with the new camera stack which avoids the Pi Cameras being detected as Webcam inside the Browser.
-Theres nothing we can do against this, hopefully the Pi Foundation finds a solution in future.
+Theres nothing we can do against this, hopefully the Pi Foundation finds a solution in the future.

 **Note:**